 A STUDENT'S PIERCE COLLEGE PARKING DECAL IS VALID AT EACH LOS ANGELES COMMUNITY COLLEGE DISTRICT CAMPUS AT WHICH THE STUDENT IS CURRENTLY ENROLLED IN CLASSES.

-See STUDENT FEES section in this schedule of classes or the college catalog for more details.
+See STUDENT FEES section in this college catalog for more details.

 Parking permits are not transferable and are only valid for the semester as indicated on the tag.

 General Regulations on Driving and Parking